melonlay/leetcode-codebase/document/algorithms/dynamic_programming/array/longest_increasing_subsequence.md

 - **Pros:** Can be slightly faster if the input often involves appending rather than replacing, as it avoids some `bisect_left` calls (O(1) check vs O(log k)).
 - **Cons:** Requires explicit handling of the empty list case.
 Initialization depends on the first element.

+## Applications

+*   Finding the longest monotonic subsequence in a sequence.
+*   As a subroutine in other problems, e.g., [[../../techniques/dynamic_programming/2d_dependency_lis_reduction.md|2D Dependency Reduction via LIS]].
+*   Patience Sorting.

 ## Related Techniques

 - [[../../../../techniques/array/2d_dependency_lis_reduction.md|Technique: 2D Dependency Reduction via LIS]] - For applying LIS to problems with 2D constraints.